Choosing a Dog Breed Guide – Best Type of Dog for You!

 These are also some of the best known large dogs you can get, with most of them being great for families if they come from a good upbringing.
-As said before though, you should know that owning a large dog isn't always better, especially when you're paying for the food bill for him/her.
+As said before, you should know that owning a large dog isn't always better, especially when you're paying for the food bill for him.

 Do You Care About Shedding?

 If shedding bothers you, then you might want to verify that the type of dog you're getting won't shed.
-You'll need to really do some research about whether or not these dogs will constantly be leaving tracks of hair and fur across your home, and if you have a clean house you're going to want to stay away from these types of dogs.
+You'll need to do some research about whether or not these dogs will always be leaving tracks of hair and fur across your home, and if you have a clean house, you're going to want to stay away from these types of dogs.

 Be sure that you do your research before getting a dog, and make sure you fully understand how much that specific dog breed will shed.
 Some of the most common shedding dogs are:

 If you're someone who likes a clean house and doesn't want the fur to be everywhere at all times, then you should try your best to stay away from these breeds, because they'll leave a trail of fur and hair behind in your house no matter what you do to prevent the shedding from happening!

 One of the most annoying side effects of having a shedding dog is having fur attached to your shirt every day (trust me on that).